 3. Reduce order frequency

 Urgent orders, needed immediately, are costly.
 The supplier is in a strong position as regards prices and terms; logistics are stretched and procedures are often overlooked.
 Although real urgent situations do crop up, most ad hoc purchases could have been anticipated.
-By looking at order histories, thinking about seasonal requirements (salt is needed for the roads every winter, but that doesn't mean that an order should only be placed when the first frosts appear), building up buffer stocks, giving your partners responsibility for notifying you or even sending supplies according to a set frequency, you take back control of most of the class C product families.
+By looking at order histories, thinking about seasonal requirements (salt is needed for the roads every winter, but that doesn't mean that an order should only be placed when the first frosts appear), building up buffer stocks, giving your partners responsibility for notifying you or even sending supplies according to a set frequency, you take back control of most of the tail spend families.

 4. Optimise order receipts